manifoldfinance/proposals/packages/yearn/yearn/BACKBONE_CABAL.md

 Auctions <br>
 etc <br>

 #### TL;DR - Users can opt in and send transactions to YCabal and in return for not having to pay for gas for their transaction we batch process it and take the arbitrage profit from it.
-Risk by inventory price risk is carried by a Vault, where Vault depositers are returned the profit the YCabal realizes
+Risk by inventory price risk is carried by a Vault, where Vault deposits are returned the profit the YCabal realizes

 ## Background